Consensys/quorum-terraform/aws/README.md

 ## Usage

+1. Ensure you have account credentials setup and for the right account, eg: `aws configure list` show show a valid set of profiles/credentitals

-1. Change directory to `ibft-4-validaotrs`
+1. Change directory to `ibft-4-validators`

 2. Update variables.tf to suit your needs
 eg: update node_count, besu_version or provide a besu_download_url link if using a build from circleci or your own custom servers or repos